-Too understand the interference of France and Spain in a confrontation that at first, only had Great Britain and its colonies as main subjects, it's necessary to look back to the humiliation suffered by the two countries in the Paris Treaty of 1763, signed after the end of the Six Years War.
-For Spain, it meant handing over Florida, Menorca, and the colonies of the east and the southeast of the Mississippi to England as well as the colony of Sacramento.
+Too understand the interference of France and Spain in a confrontation that, by principal, only had Great Britain and its colonies as main subjects one must look back to the humiliation suffered by the two countries in the Paris Treaty of 1763, signed after the end of the Six Years War.
+For Spain, it had meant handing over Florida, Menorca, and the colonies of the east and the southeast of the Mississippi to England as well as the colony of Sacramento.
 In the case of the French, the losses were much more humiliating.

-And already in the war of American Independence, it was the surrender of the English troops at the battle of Saratoga, on October 1777, that encouraged the Spanish French intentions.
-France disbursed a great deal of money to please the colonists and put their powerful navy at their service.
+And already in the war of American Independence, it was the surrender of the English troops at the battle of Saratoga, on October 1777, that encouraged the French-Spanish intentions.
+Frances disbursed a great deal of money to please the colonists and put their powerful navy at their service.

-The Spaniard's help began being more modest than the French, refusing at first to officially enter the war.
+The help of the Spanish began being more modest, refusing at first to officially enter the war.
 Despite of it, the colonist received money and weapons from the Spanish government.
-Spain wanted the English to abandon the Gulf of Mexico and the Spanish wanted to recover Menorca, as well as Gibraltar.
-The only thing left to do was formally support, that was implicitly visible.
+Spain wanted the English to abandon the Golf of Mexico and recover Menorca, as well as Gibraltar.
+The only thing left to do was formally support, that was tactically clear.
 This open participation in the conflict happened after the signing of a secret agreement between France and Spain in 1779 called the Treaty of Aranjuez.
-By signing it, Spain was promising to enter the conflict, while the French promised that they would help their allies recover Menorca, Gibraltar, Pensacola, and Honduras Bay among other areas.
-The knowledge of this agreement implied that the British Army in America would weaken, since England was forced to send troops stationed in the colonies to Gibraltar.
-Even though North American history doesn't normally give due attention, it is quite certain that the Spanish troops of Bernardo de Gálvez obtained major success against the British troops in the southern part of North America and in the Caribbean, resulting influentially in the face of the final outcome of the conflict.
+With their signature, Spain was promising to enter the conflict, while the French promised that they would help their allies recover Menorca, Gibraltar,

+Pensacola, and Honduras Bay among other areas.
+The knowledge of this agreement required that the British Army in America would weaken, since England was forced to send troops stationed in the colonies to Gibraltar.
+Even though North American historiography doesn't pay proper attention normally, it is quite certain that the Spanish troops of Bernard de Gálvez obtained major success against the British troops in the southern part of North America and in the Caribbean, resulting influentially in the face of the final outcome of the conflict.

-Thanks to the support of France, Spain, and other countries like The Netherlands, England didn't have any other choice except to sign the Treaty of Versailles in 1783, which not only gave independence to the United States but it also stated that Spain maintained Menorca and East and West Florida.
+Thanks to the support of France, Spain, and other countries like Holland, England didn't have any other choice except to sign the Treaty of Versailles in 1783, whereas it gave independence to the United States also, it stated that Spain maintained Menorca and East and West Florida.
 Likewise, it recognized the sovereignty over the Providence colony (in the Caribbean), and la recovering of the coasts of Nicaragua, Campeche (the west of the Yucatan peninsula) and Honduras.
-Clearly, England did not hand over the sovereignty over Gibraltar.
+Of course, England did not hand over the sovereignty over Gibraltar.